-The Festal hymns are also encouraging.
+The hymns for the feast of the icon are also encouraging.
 The troparion and kontakion say that in her falling asleep, the Theotokos does not forsake the world but continues to pray for us.
 Just as Christ continues in His love for His mother, she is consistent in her loving concern for the world.

 There are a few stories of how the image came to be.
 The one traditionally accepted by many sources is related in the Prologue from Ochrid: Prince Abgar of Edessa in Syria heard of Christ's miracles and healings.
 He sent a messenger to Palestine imploring Christ to come and heal his leprosy.

 Rather than leave Palestine, Christ gave Ananias a cloth on which He had wiped His face, leaving a perfect impression.
 When Abgar kissed it, most of the leprosy fell away, and later when he received baptism from the apostle Thaddeus he was completely healed.